 The percentages from the USDA report do not show childcare as quite as large of a component.
 Housing tops the percentages of child-raising costs at 30%, followed by childcare and education at 18%, food at 16%, transportation at 14%, health care at 8%, and clothing at 6%.
 Miscellaneous costs compose the remaining 8%.

 The Department of Health and Human Services (HHS) sets 10% of family income as a general benchmark for affordable childcare – yet in the CCA study, only ten states averaged less than 10% of family income for child care – the Dakotas, plus the southern block of Arkansas, Louisiana, Mississippi, Alabama, Kentucky, Tennessee, Georgia, and South Carolina.

 Unfortunately, the actual expenses of childcare are mostly independent of how much you earn.
 As a result, the disproportionate rise in childcare costs hurts low-income and single families the most.
 It's no surprise that the steep bill that comes with raising a child can put a strain on your family's finances.
 If you want to reduce your interest payments and lower your debt, try the free Debt Optimizer by MoneyTips.

 Single dads have a difficult enough time handling childcare with a single income (as do single moms), because if they can't find affordable childcare or programs through their work, they have no choice but to rely on friends, relatives, or some form of unlicensed childcare.

 For married couples, there will be a threshold earnings value for the lower-earning spouse where it makes economic sense to stay home and care for children – but it may be hard for them to re-enter the workplace if they do.
 These are not always mothers, as there are increasing numbers of stay-at-home fathers with breadwinning mothers.

 It's okay to feel a little overwhelmed and terrified as a new father – there will be plenty more anxious moments along the way, but there will be even more moments filled with joy and wonder.
 Although it won't show up in your bank account, you are likely to get a great return on your investment of fatherhood.
-Happy Father’s Day!
+Have a happy Father's Day!